Anal sex: everything you’ve ever wanted to know

 Anal sex in history

 There is vast evidence that anal sex has been practised throughout history.
 In Latin America, several sculptures of human figures that depict vaginal, oral and anal sexual activities have been found.
-These figures belonged to pre-Hispanic societies that lived on the continent before the conquest and colonisation by the Spanish (1).
+These figures belonged to pre-Hispanic societies that lived on the continent before the conquest and colonization by the Spanish (1).

 For example, in northwest Mexico, where Tlatilco culture once thrived, representations of human figures engaging in sexual intercourse have been found, dated from the year 1000 B.C.
 (1).
 In the north coast of Peru, there have been discoveries of human sculptures practicing oral, vaginal and/or anal sex.
 These miniature figures belonged to the Mochica culture and date back to the year 700 A.C.
 (1).
 In Colombia, a small ceramic sculpture from the Tumaco-La Tolita culture has been found that depicts a man with anal dilatation (1).

 In the Middle Ages, anal sex was condemned under the influence of the Catholic church, as sex was considered to be an act between a man and a woman, for reproductive purposes only.
-However, it has been speculated that the clergy, who were supposed to be celibate, performed anal sex intercourse (3).

 Nowadays anal sex is not considered as reprehensible, but there are still taboos that stigmatize this type of sexual practice.
 For example, it's widely believed that only homosexual men have anal sex encounters, ignoring the experiences of lesbian and heterosexual couples.